glennhickey/progressiveCactus/README.md

     git submodule update --init
     make

 It is also convenient to add the location of `progressiveCactus/bin` to your PATH environment variable.
-Adding the location of `progressiveCactus/submodules/hal/bin` to PATH can also be useful if running HAL tools is desired.
+In order to run the included tools (ex hal2maf) in the submodules/ directory structure, first source `progressiveCactus/environment` to load the installed environment.

 If any errors occur during the build process, you are unlikely to be able to use the tool.